divyapursley/ELK-stack/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the host and system configurations.

 -What does Filebeat watch for?
--It helps you keep the simple things simple by offering a lightweight way to forward and centralize logs and files.
+<br />-It helps you keep the simple things simple by offering a lightweight way to forward and centralize logs and files.

 -What does Metricbeat record?
--It is a lightweight way to send system and service statistics.
+<br />-It is a lightweight way to send system and service statistics.
 And also collect metrics from your systems and services such as uptime.

 The configuration details of each machine may be found below.